pashunechka/spinners/README.md

 # spinners
 ### How to run a project
 ---
-To run the application, you need to download the github repository.
-In the project folder open terminal and execute the following commands:
+To run the application, at first you need to download the github repository.
+Then, in the project folder open terminal and execute the following commands:
 1. npm install in the root directory;
 2. go to the front directory by running the command `cd ./front/`;
 3. run the `npm install` command in the current directory;